|Chip Polston||Kimberly Brennen|

 |Lori Hudson Flanery||Ched Jennings||David Perlow|

 Luke Boyett grew up in Henderson, KY and is an alumnus of nearly all of the Kentucky Y programs.
 He participated from 1991 to 1997, including KYA, KUNA, Go For It!, LTC, and CONA and formed many lifelong friendships in that time.
 Upon graduation from Henderson County High School, he attended the University of Kentucky, New York University, and Columbia University.
 After spending most of his twenties in the Northeast, Luke and his wife, Laura, returned to Kentucky in 2008.
-Professionally, Luke is a Director of Corporate Finance at Humana Inc. He and his wife have two young children and reside in Louisville.
+Professionally, Luke is a Director of Corporate Finance at Humana Inc. He, his wife, and their young children reside in Louisville.

 Kimberly Turner Brennen

 Kimberly is an active member of the non-profit community.
 During the summer of 2009, Kimberly and her family relocated from Washington, D.C. to Lexington, Kentucky.
 Since arriving in Kentucky, Kimberly has become actively involved with state and local non-profit organizations.
 She currently serves on four community advisory boards, the Lexington Public Library, Children’s Law Center, St. Joseph’s Women’s Hospital and UK Women & Philanthropy.
 These groups represent her interests in issues involving children, education, health and literacy.
-In her professional life, Kimberly has worked for LexisNexis for the past 16 years.
-She has held many positions within the company’s law school division.
-Her positions have ranged from representing LexisNexis at 3 law schools to becoming the National Sales Manager for law school publishing.
+In her professional life, Kimberly worked for LexisNexis for over 16 years, holding many positions within the company’s law school division.
+Her positions ranged from representing LexisNexis at 3 law schools to becoming the National Sales Manager for law school publishing.
 Kimberly and David Brennen have two sons, Spenser and Andrew, who have attended Y camps in several states and participate in the KYA, KUNA, LTC, Go For It, CONA, and Y-Corps.

 Chad is the President of C2 Strategic Communications, a regional public relations firm based in Louisville.
 His company focuses on work that makes a positive difference in communities — from education and transportation to health care and economic development.
 Chad, a native of Anderson County, helped two governors propel the long-promised Ohio River Bridges Project in Louisville from conversation to construction to completion in 2016.
 In nearly three decades as a communications professional, Chad has served as communications director and cabinet member for Louisville Mayor Jerry Abramson, a leader of Doe-Anderson’s public affairs team and government and political reporter for the Lexington Herald-Leader.
 Chad lives in Louisville with his wife, Carla, and two children, Harper and Clay.